python/mypy/docs/source/command_line.rst

         selection of third-party package stubs, instead of having them installed separately.

+.. option:: --non-interactive

+   When used together with :option:`--install-types <mypy --install-types>`, this causes mypy to install all suggested stub packages using pip without asking for confirmation, and then continues to perform type checking using the installed stubs, if some files or modules are provided to type check.

+   This is implemented as up to two mypy runs internally.
+The first run is used to find missing stub packages, and output is shown from this run only if no missing stub packages were found.
+If missing stub packages were found, they are installed and then another run is performed.

 .. option:: --junit-xml JUNIT_XML

     Causes mypy to generate a JUnit XML test result document with